-The auditor tested the tip and was able to speak with a person at the previous facility audited in this state (same week).
+The auditor tested the tip and was able to speak with a person.
 She works for MSCASA.
 She confirmed that reports can be received anonymously, and they will be forwarded to the MDOC CID.
 The auditor did not need a pin number to make this call.
 Additionally, there was no message that the call is recorded, leading the auditor to conclude that it is not (based on informal dialogue with inmates during the interviews).
-The auditor tested the tip line at this facility, left a message to confirm receipt with the Warden.
-It was confirmed via email within the hour.
 Three telephones were available to the inmates in a housing unit that has fifty-four (54) inmates.
-There secure mailbox is available for outgoing mail.
+A secure mailbox is available for outgoing mail.
 Staff confirmed it was picked up by the Chief of Security.
 All inmate interviews confirmed to the auditor that grievances have been processed, mail is sent out and received without issues, and the telephone has been available for use.
 Staff interviews confirmed they were knowledgeable regarding their obligation to report, who to report to (immediately supervisor, Chief of Security, Warden), report immediately and that an EOR would be completed.
 The auditor called the phone number for reporting and was able to reach the MDOC staff who could transfer me to the person that could take the call.
 This was during business hours.
 After hours, a message informs the caller to call back during business hours.